Aryan20022003/crimometer/README.md

 - Make informed decisions about your travel plans
 - Generate circular / advisory for desired place out of the crime information.

-## For tesing purposes you can try Delhi as location with the month of april.

 ## Technologies Used

 - Create React App